-We are at the moment somewhere in the south eastern part of Finland near a city named Lappeenrenta.
-I am sitting on a pier in one of those remote summer houses that finns affectionate so much.
-In the right hand, a beer.
-Behind me, the wooden sauna smokes like a papermill.
-In front of me, the lac spotted by dozens of island cottages.
-I wait the sunset that will come around midnight.
-Emmanuelle is rowing with some friends on a small boat maybe trying to catch some fish.
+At the moment, we are somewhere in the south eastern part of Finland near a city named Lappeenrenta.
+I am sitting on a pier in one of those remote summer houses that Finns love so much.
+In my right hand, a beer, behind me, the wooden sauna smokes like a paper mill.
+In front of me, the lake dotted with dozens of island cottages.
+I am waiting for the sunset that will come around midnight.
+Emmanuelle is rowing with some friends on a small boat, maybe trying to catch some fish.

 Contributed by Stéphane and Manue

 Trapped in the day to day working routine

 Everything is peaceful for that first well deserved holiday break within our AZUB Twin World Tour.
 But let’s get a step back to see how we got here.

 Dear reader, that story started a year ago in April 2012, in the French city of Rouen, Normandy (For the atmosphere, I would say without taking much risks that it was a cloudy rainy boring day like every day in Normandy and if we had a chimney, a strong fire would have been there).
 Emmanuelle and I were discussing the fact that we were reaching 26 years of age and that we were already trapped in the day to day working routine.
 Starting a world tour can be the result of months of reflection for some people.
 In our case, the decision was taken in a few hours.
 Enough of that routine, we would hit the road by May 2013 on a tandem bike (we don’t really remember the details of how it came up, but let’s say that only the result is important).
 That being said, the rest followed quickly.
 We bought a world map, started a countries wishlist, counted our money, got a regular tandem bike and started to plan secretly every day after work what would later become the AZUB Twin World Tour.